Contrast-Security-OSS/docs/content/user/ui/servers/OutputtoSyslog.md

 ## Setting up Syslog

-You may have to enable remote logging so that your Syslog can receive outside messages.
+You may have to enable remote logging so that your Syslog can receive outside messages. <!-- Where? -->